 Management has direct involvement in and knowledge of the business goals, strategies, experiences and performance of the Corporation.
 As a result, management plays an important role in the compensation decision-making process.
-The Compensation Committee engages in active discussions with the CEO concerning the determination of performance objectives, including individual goals and initiatives for NEOs, and whether, and to what extent, criteria for the previous year have been achieved for those individuals.
-The CEO may also provide a self-assessment of his own individual performance objectives and/or results achieved, if requested by the Compensation Committee.
+The Compensation Committee engages in active discussions with the CEO concerning the determination of performance objectives.